verdaux/BookNotes/Phrases/Cool words 2.md

 - [ ] I don't want any part of that
 - [ ] Maximize my resources
 - [ ] A healthy injection of cynicism
+- [ ] You keep an eye on her.
+I've got a universe to master.